Murder of George Gutteridge: The trial

 Understandably Browne's defence (which was separate from Kennedy's) argued that Kennedy's statement be inadmissible in relation to Browne as it was very damning.
 This was not permitted.
 Bizarrely, Browne refused to take the standard oath: of telling the truth, the whole truth, and nothing but the truth.
 He claimed "I do not know the whole truth, so I cannot make this oath".
 Understandably the judges reaction was "are you going to take the oath or not!?"
 Browne eventually took the standard oath.

 Browne excused the various medical items being found at his garage (forceps etc.) as being items he had purchased to use as tools.
 This defence was aided by Dr Lovell's inability to exactly claim the instruments were definitely his.

 Kennedy (in his statement) admitted to being very nervous and started drinking more when he read about the crime in the newspapers and on 17 December he had gone back to Liverpool.

 Both George Henry Ibbitson of the Royal Arsenal at Woolwich and London gunsmith Robert Churchill gave evidence linking the gun cartridge found to Browne's Webley revolver.
-William Fox of the Royal Small Arms Factory at Enfield Lock and George Henry Perry of the Royal Arsenal were even more convinced and was 100% sure that Browne's Webley and fired the bullets.
+William Fox of the Royal Small Arms Factory at Enfield Lock and George Henry Perry of the Royal Arsenal were even more convinced and were 100% sure that Browne's Webley had fired the bullets.
 This was supported by photographic evidence of the unique markings on the cartridges, visible under microscope.
 The jury were handed the cartridge and microscope to inspect for themselves!
-This lead the press to label the case as "hanged by microscope".
+This led the press to label the case as "hanged by microscope".
 Post mortem evidence was presented by Dr Roche Lynch.

 Curiously the firearms experts concluded that the two bullets to the cheek and bullet to the left eye were cordite bullets but the right eye wound was fired by a black powder bullet.

 Kennedy probably expected to be found guilty only as an accomplice.
 His evidence effectively condemned both.
 Had he known he would hang he would likely have been less forthcoming.
 They were found guilty of Gutteridge's murder.
 Technically Kennedy's death sentence was connected to his attempted murder of the policeman arresting him in January.

 An appeal (mainly focussing on why the trials should have been separate) was dismissed.
 Kennedy was hanged at 9.00am at Wandsworth Prison on 31 May 1928.
-Browne was hanged at 9.00am at Pentonville Prison at the same time.
+Browne was hanged at 9.00am at Pentonville Prison on the same day.
 Browne was executed by Robert Baxter assisted by Henry Pollard; Kennedy was executed by Thomas Pierrepoint assisted by Robert Wilson.
 Browne tried to commit suicide before he was hanged.
 It is a rare example of a co-ordinated double hanging at separate venues.